 We an active member of Universities UK International, participating in a range of thematic and regional special interest groups and we also partner with the British Council in London, as well as around the world.
 A delegation from City, headed by our President, Professor Sir Paul Curran, attended the British Council's Annual Going Global Conference in Malaysia in 2018.
 Read more about the visit here

 We offer the opportunity to be part of an open, global culture and a highly diverse and international staff body.
 We also offer funding for staff to undertake a short exchange placement in a partner university in Europe.
 Find out more about staff exchange on our staff hub (log in required).

 City’s alumni are an important part of our global community, with large and active networks around the world including Greece, China, Germany, Malaysia, Cyprus, France, Hong Kong and India.
-If you're part of our international alumni network and have ideas on how we can shape our international agenda, or opportunities for collaboration, please get in touch here.
+If you're part of our international alumni network and have ideas on how we can shape our international agenda, or opportunities for collaboration, please email the International Partnerships team.

 Centre for Banking Research releases report into misconduct and regulatory risks of banks...

 University of London institutions call for student support to tackle COVID-19 at start of the new academic year...

 The joint project is targeted at reducing leakages in rotating machinery by 20%, and improving the efficiency of oil free screw compressors by 2%, thu...